Quantitative Research PG (10441.1)

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.

 This unit will require students to engage in independent learning.
-Course materials such as weekly video lectures with examples, Powerpoint slides, readings, and other resources will be made available in the Canvas site.
-Optional check-in sessions will be conducted fortnightly to provide an opportunity for students to pose any questions and for the lecturer to provide additional content and clarification.
+Course materials such as weekly video lectures with examples, powerpoint slides, readings, and other resources will be made available in the Canvas site.
+Optional check-in sessions will be conducted on a regular basis to provide an opportunity for students to pose any questions and for the lecturer to provide additional content and clarification.

 Notional distribution of workload: